 Crack the marketing code, tweak your techniques, have fun with holiday-themed local advertising, and adjust for a new generation of buyers.
 Doing so will help your holiday real estate outlook go from cold and gray to merry and bright.

 Get Your Piece of Holiday Pie

-It’s been an unusual year, but there are holiday home buyers out there ready to purchase their next home.
-Whether for a new job, new start, or new adventure, the winter-time buyer is a demographic that is growing, unique, and looking for listings like yours.
+It's been an unusual year, but there are holiday home buyers out there ready to purchase their next home.
+Whether for a new job, new start, or new adventure, the holiday real estate buyer is a demographic that is growing, unique, and looking for listings like yours.